 John S. Diekhoff Award for Distinguished Teaching, CWRU 1991

 George Emil Palade Award for Scientific Achievements, 1999

 Doctor h.c., Carol Davila School of Medicine, Bucharest 1999

-In vivo Oxygen-17 Magnetic Resonance Imaging and Spectroscopy: Mitochondrial metabolism
+In vivo Deuterium, Oxygen-17, Proton and Phosphorus Magnetic Resonance Imaging and Spectroscopy: Mitochondrial Metabolism

 Most of the energy needed for all life processes is produced by mitochondria, cell organelles called "the power plants of living bodies."
 There, the fuel, hydrogen ions provided by food metabolism, is "burnt" in the presence of oxygen, provided by respiration of surrounding air.
 This reaction, which results in formation of water, yields a large amount of free energy that, in turn, is stored in the form of ATP (adenosine triphosphate).
 Highly complex enzymatic processes regulate metabolic water and ATP formation.
 These oxidative phosphorylation (OXPHOS) reactions are strongly coupled.
 The coupling and, implicitly, the rate of mitochondrial metabolism, depends not only on the need of energy, but also on a number of normal and pathological conditions ( e.g., pressure, temperature, drug administration and disease).
 Of the latter, degenerative diseases such as Alzheimer and Parkinson, as well as aging, are associated with mitochondrial DNA mutations which lead to defects in the structure and function of the mitochondrial enzymes.